SherineAwad/Encoder/README.md

-This program reads a N*M 0 and 1 matrix seperated by space from a file and encodes it.
-To encode, it transpose the matrix, each row becomes a column.
-Then it compress row by row not the entire matrix and write each compressed row to a new file.
-To decode, it decompress each row and transpose the matrix to its original and returns the row requested by the user.
+This program reads a txt file composed of N*M matrix of 0 and 1.
+The encode program  transpose the file (row one becomes column 1, row two becomes column 2, etc.), compress each row, and store the compressed data to a new file.
+The decode program opens the encoded file and return the row (previously a column) specified by a command line argument.

 Example:
 --------